-In order to check the quality of your diamond, you must first know what to look for.
-A working knowledge of the 4Cs and a diamond accompanied by certification from a reputable gemological laboratory will ensure you get the facts.
+In order to check the quality of your diamond, you must know what to look for before making a purchase.
+A working knowledge of the 4Cs and a basic understanding of the importance of a diamond certification from a reputable gemological laboratory will ensure you get the facts.

 With so many elements supporting a diamond’s true brilliance, one can never be too informed prior to making one of the most important purchases of a lifetime.
-For more information about diamond quality, visit Brilliance.com’s education section.
+For more information on this subject, visit Brilliance.com’s diamond quality education section.